cisagov/ScubaGear/baselines/exo.md

 the solution selected by an agency should offer services comparable to those offered by Microsoft.

-Though using Microsoft Defender’s solution is not strictly required for this purpose, guidance for configuring the Common Attachment Filter in Microsoft Defender can be found in the follow section of the CISA M365 Security Configuration Baseline for Defender for Office 365.
+Though using Microsoft Defender's solution is not strictly required for this purpose, guidance for configuring the Common Attachment Filter in Microsoft Defender can be found in the follow section of the CISA M365 Security Configuration Baseline for Defender for Office 365.